Domestic Vehicle Crossings

 Work may also be carried out by a private contractor, in which case the permit costs £250 which includes an inspection fee.
 The contractor must provide details of their Public Liability insurance cover (minimum £5million for any one claim, the number of claims being unlimited) and their qualifications under the New Road & Street Works Act 1991.

-In the event of the property being on a classified road, usually an A or B road, then Planning Permission may be required for the creation of the access onto that road before the road opening procedure can be commenced.
+In the event of the property being on a classified road, usually an A or B road, then Planning Permission will be required for the creation of the access onto that road before the road opening procedure can be commenced.

 Should the proposed dropped kerb involve the relocation or alteration of any street furniture or statutory undertaker apparatus then the full costs must be borne by the applicant.